kubeedge/ianvs/docs/proposals/algorithms/lifelong-learning/Implementation of a Class Incremental Learning Algorithm Evaluation System based on Ianvs.md

 Targeting users include

 - Beginners: Familiarize with distributed synergy AI and lifelong learning, among other concepts.
-- Developers: Quickly integrate class increment algorithms into Ianvs and test the performance for further optimization.
+- Developers: Quickly integrate class-increment algorithms into Ianvs and test the performance for further optimization.

 ## 3 Design Details